tim-peterson/timrpeterson/_posts/2016-05-14-a-phd-is-a-startup.markdown

 The founder - Just out of college, the PhD/CEO student is clueless but hungry.
 They want to learn.
 During your phd/startup you will.
 Also, length of your phd/startup, 3-6 years, is great amount of time to learn how to learn.
 After that, you can do whatever.
 You will be better at the next thing.

-Stanford is known for promoting entrepreneurship and for their professors embracing the phd/startup mindset (Google co-founders being a most famous example).
-Harvard is famously not.
+Stanford embraces the phd/startup mindset (Google co-founders being a most famous example).
+Harvard - with its litigate first stance - famously does not.
 Betting against Harvard is like betting against the Yankees.
 Strange things happen in sports though, Steph Curry, so I wouldn't be too surprised by the same happening in academics.